(Last updated September 2023)

 (b) Identification Requirements

 We also collect other information you have provided to confirm your identity, which we maintain for quality control and authentication purposes.
-This information may include copies of, or information from, your driver's licence, birth certificate, passport, credit cards, signature, photograph, copies of bills or correspondence or proof of business ownership.
+This information may include your name and contact information, copies of, or information from, your driver’s licence, birth certificate, passport, credit cards, signature, photograph, copies of bills or correspondence or proof of business ownership.
 This information is not part of your credit report.

 (c) Other Information